chrisjackson-pellicle/filter_chimeras/README.md

                         Root folder for logs, reports, mapped intermediates, and filtered FASTAs.
 Default is: output_directory --min_seq_length MIN_SEQ_LENGTH
-                        Minimum length for a contig-derived sequence to be mapped.
-Default is: 75 --min_length_percentage MIN_LENGTH_PERCENTAGE
+                        Minimum length required for a constituent sequence from a stitched target-capture sequence to be mapped.
+                        Default is: 75
+  --min_length_percentage MIN_LENGTH_PERCENTAGE
-                        The minimum percentage of the paralog sequence length retained after filtering contig hits via
+                        The minimum percentage of a given stitched target- capture sequence's total length that needs to be retained after filtering its constituent sequences via `--min_seq_length`.
+If less than this percentage
-                        <min_seq_length> for chimera detection to be
+                        remains after filtering, no mapping and chimera detection will be performed.
-                        performed.
 Default is: 0.8 --min_sequence_number_percentage MIN_SEQUENCE_NUMBER_PERCENTAGE
-                        The minimum percentage of the total number of constituent stitched sequences that need to be retained for a given paralog after filtering its constituent stitched sequences via <min_seq_length>.
+                        The minimum percentage of the total number of constituent sequences that need to be retained for a given stitched target-capture sequence after filtering
+                        its constituent sequences via `--min_seq_length`.
+If
-                        If less than this percentage, no mapping and chimera detection will be performed.
-Default is: 0.8 --min_samples_threshold MIN_SAMPLES_THRESHOLD
+                        less than this percentage remains after filtering, no mapping and chimera detection will be performed.
-                        For a given gene, the minimum percentage of total samples to have >= <min_num_paralogs_per_sample> non-
-                        chimeric sequences for sequences to be written to file.
-Useful to increase stringency of alignment sample occupancy, at the cost of fewer gene alignments.
-Default is: 0.75 --min_num_paralogs_per_sample MIN_NUM_PARALOGS_PER_SAMPLE
+                        Default is: 0.8
+  --min_num_paralogs_per_sample MIN_NUM_PARALOGS_PER_SAMPLE
                         For a given gene for a given sample, the minimum number of non-chimeric paralog sequences recovered for